signalfx/signalfx-dotnet-tracing/docs/internal/thread-sampling.md

 # About the .NET thread sampler

-> :construction: &nbsp;Status: Experimental - exported metric data and
+> :construction: &nbsp;Status: Experimental - exported telemetry and
-> configuration properties may change.
+> configuration settings may change.

 The SignalFx Instrumentation for .NET includes a continuous thread sampler that can be enabled with a configuration setting.
 This sampler periodically captures